-Appendix 4 CLIMATE UNIVERSITY ON-LINE COURSES
+APPENDIX 4: CLIMATE UNIVERSITY ONLINE COURSES

-After you have completed the virtual exchange week, you will be able to continue on-line learning with Climate University's (CU) courses.
+After you have completed the virtual exchange week, you will be able to continue online learning with Climate University's (CU) courses.
 Here we briefly introduce Climate University's current course offering.
 The Climate University contains climate change- and biodiversity-related online courses.
-Visit and explore (for example as guest) the Climate University in https://climateuniversity.fi.
+Visit and explore (for example as guest) the Climate University in https://climateuniversity.fi

-Climate University on-line course materials are copy right protected by the University of Helsinki. © University of Helsinki
+Climate University online course materials are copy right protected by the University of Helsinki. © University of Helsinki

 In CU there are courses for Sustainability, Biodiverity, climate change, Leadership, actions, solutions and much more!
 Climate University is in constantly growth.
-Here below there are only some example of courses you will find:
+Here below there are only some examples of courses you will find:

-As an example the description of Biodiversity.now and Climate.now online courses:
+As an example, the description of Biodiversity.now and Climate.now online courses: